quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

-# KernelCare.ePortal
+# KernelCare Enterprise (ePortal)

 KernelCare.ePortal is a web management console for KernelCare for servers located behind the firewall, with no internet access.
-It is part of KernelCare Enterprise offering, and should be installed on premisses
+It is a part of KernelCare Enterprise offering, and should be installed on premises.

 ## ePortal Hardware Requirements